BQcybersec/Projects/Project 2  RedTeam_vs_BlueTeam/RedTeam_vs_BlueTeam.md

 `url.path: "/company_folders/secret_folder"`

-Top is searching for the requests

-Bottom shows how many request returned with an "OK" status
+Top is searching for the requests.
+Bottom shows how many request returned with an "OK" status.

 ![uncoverbrute](https://github.com/BQcybersec/Projects/blob/main/Project%202%20%20RedTeam_vs_BlueTeam/Images/uncvoerbrute.png)

 #### Analysis: Finding the WebDAV Connection
 	1.How many requests were made to this directory?
-		- 37 were made to the wWebDAV folder
+		- 37 were made to the WebDAV folder
 	2.Which Files were requested?
 		- the reverse shell "shell.php" was requested 20 times
 	3.Kibana SS's depicting the WebDAV connection